 The Final Examination Timetable, prepared by the Examination Coordinator, Scheduling, Office of Registrarial Services is based on student course selections on file at the end of October (for Winter), March (for Summer), and July (for Fall).
-Approximately 60,000 registration records per semester (Fall and Winter), one record for each student in each course ("Student #1 in Course A"; "Student #1 in Course B"; etc.) are downloaded into a computer program designed to schedule the approx. 700 final examinations held each semester into 44 timeslots, across 11 days.
-This process ensures that in most semesters no conflicts are created for students.
 (Please note that for courses in which no students have registered by the time the data is downloaded, examinations cannot be centrally scheduled.)